 - Interrupted sleep and shorter naps

-10 Genius Teething Hacks to Help Your Teething Baby
+11 Natural Teething Hacks to Help Your Baby

-If you think your baby is dealing with teething, here are some go-to teething hacks to ease your baby’s teething pain!
+If you think your baby is experiencing discomfort from teething, here are some go-to teething hacks to ease your baby’s teething pain!

-Offering a variety of teething toys is an effective way to help your baby find some relief.
+First and foremost, let’s start with the most obvious approach… offering a variety of teething toys is an effective way to help your baby find some relief.
 When selecting teething toys, I always recommended choosing natural, non-toxic materials.
-This is important all the time, but especially for your teething baby who will constantly have this item in their mouth.
+This is always important, but especially for your teething baby who will constantly have this item in their mouth.
 Here’s what you want to avoid:

 - Plastic.
 Teethers made of plastics can contain BPAs, phthalates, and other known endocrine disruptors and carcinogens.
 Even plastics labeled BPA-free may have other endocrine disruptors in the material.